 Yes, having a new baby is overall stressful.
 Still, we must consider the systemic pitfalls of our maternal welfare, namely a too short paid family leave, adding to the natural stress of new motherhood?

 Are we building an anxious generation to follow our own?

-When I read this research and World Health Organization recommendations pointing to leaves as a remedy for postpartum depression, I wondered how my life would be different and how my son would be different if we just had a bit more time.
+When I read this research and World Health Organization recommendations pointing to longer leaves, I wondered how my early years in parenthood would differ if we just had a bit more time.

 The "what if things were different" train is a dicey one, and I'm hesitant to jump on.
 But when I do, I realize I wouldn't change anything about my son, but I would completely transform my experience at the beginning of our story together.
 I deeply regret obsessing about my decisions at work and allowing the stress of those thoughts to rob precious bonding time.